mgjeong/protocol-ezmq-cpp/README.md

 # ezmq library (cpp)

-protocol-ezmq-cpp is a library (jar) which provides a standard messaging interface over various data streaming and serialization / deserialization middlewares along with some added functionalities.</br>
+protocol-ezmq-cpp is a library which provides a standard messaging interface over various data streaming and serialization / deserialization middlewares along with some added functionalities.</br>
   - Currently supports streaming using 0mq and serialization / deserialization using protobuf.
   - Publisher -> Multiple Subscribers broadcasting.